-1 - 4 lates - •Student reports directly to class Consequences will be issued by the teacher. •Teacher implements strategies to address student lates.
-5 + lates - •5+ lates student reports directly into class.
-Teacher refers student to vice-principal •Student receives further admin consequences to address student lates.
+1 - 4 lates - Consequences will be issued by the teacher.
+Teacher implements strategies to address student lates.
+5 + lates - ● 5+ lates student reports directly into class.
+Teacher refers student to vice-principal • Student receives further admin consequences to address student lates.
 Parents will be contacted to assist in resolving the issue.